Wordlist

 Labelling obligation

-Requirements made in the Swedish Chemical Agency’s Classification and Labelling Regulations (KIFS 2005:7) and in Regulation (EU) No 1272/2008 relating to the release of chemical products on the market.
+Requirements made in Regulation (EU) No 1272/2008 relating to the release of chemical products on the market.
 The obligation means that chemical products shall be classified and labelled with regard to the danger to health and the environment.

 Legal definition